-This vehicle is equipped with a Brake Transmission Shift Interlock System (BTSI) that holds the shift lever in PARK unless the brakes are applied.
-To shift the transmission out of PARK, the ignition switch must be turned to the ON/RUN position (engine running or not), and the brake pedal must be pressed.
+This vehicle is equipped with a Brake Transmission Shift Interlock System (BTSI) that holds the transmission gear selector in PARK unless the brakes are applied.
+To shift the transmission out of PARK, the ignition must be turned to the ON/RUN mode (engine running or not), and the brake pedal must be pressed.

-NOTE: Swivel seats that are unlocked can also prevent the transmission shift lever from being moved out of the PARK position.
-To shift the transmission out of the PARK position the first time after the cranking is allowed, ensure swivel seats are locked in forward facing position.
+NOTE: Swivel seats that are unlocked can also prevent the transmission gear selector from being moved out of the PARK position.
+To shift the transmission out of the PARK position the first time after cranking is allowed, ensure swivel seats are locked in the forward facing position.